Below are pertinent policies, laws & regulations you may be subject to for alcohol and/or other drug offenses.

-Possessing, using, providing, manufacturing, distributing, or selling alcoholic beverages in violation of law or university policies are prohibited by the Student Code of Conduct.
+Possessing, using, providing, manufacturing, distributing, or selling alcoholic beverages in violation of law or university policies are prohibited by the Student Conduct Code.
 If an underage student is in a Housing and Dining Services facility, this prohibition includes a student who knew, or reasonably should have known, s/he was in the presence of alcoholic beverages, or possessed, displayed, or was in the presence of an alcohol container or containers.
 In the case of a student who is found responsible via the student conduct process to have endangered the health, safety, or welfare of an individual through the provision of alcohol, the minimum disciplinary sanction shall be suspension.

-Possessing, using, providing, manufacturing, distributing, or selling drugs or drug paraphernalia in violation of law or university policies are prohibited by the Student Code of Conduct.
+Possessing, using, providing, manufacturing, distributing, or selling drugs or drug paraphernalia in violation of law or university policies are prohibited by the Student Conduct Code.
 Use or possession of marijuana, including Medical Marijuana used or possessed under Colorado Constitution Article 18, section 14, is strictly prohibited on campus.
 Any such use or possession is a violation of the Student Conduct Code.
 If the violation occurs in a Housing and Dining Services facility, this prohibition includes a student who knew, or reasonably should have known, s/he was in the presence of illegal drugs or drug paraphernalia.
 In the case of a student who is found responsible via the student conduct process to have endangered the health, safety, or welfare of an individual through the provision of drugs, the minimum disciplinary sanction shall be suspension.

-CU-Boulder Human Resources Alcohol & Other Drugs Policy
+CU Boulder Alcohol & Other Drugs Policy

 In compliance with the federal Drug Free Schools and Communities Act, the University of Colorado Boulder prohibits the unlawful manufacture, dispensation, possession, use, or distribution of a controlled substance (illicit drugs and alcohol) of any kind and of any amount.
 This prohibition applies even if the Colorado Department of Public Health and Environment (CDPHE) has issued a Medical Marijuana Registry identification card to an individual, permitting that individual to possess a limited amount of marijuana for medicinal purposes; those with medical marijuana cards are not permitted to use medical marijuana on campus.
 These prohibitions cover any individual's actions which are part of any university activities, including those occurring while on university property or in the conduct of university business away from the campus.
 It is a violation of university policy for any member of the faculty, staff, or student body to jeopardize the operation or interests of the University of Colorado through the use of alcohol or drugs.
 Sanctions that will be imposed by the University of Colorado for employees who are found to be in violation of this policy may include expulsion and/or termination of employment.
 Compliance with this policy is a condition of employment for all employees.